OptimusAI01/Explore-Bike-Share-Data/README.md

 ## 📂 Files in this Repository

 *   `bikeshare_analyzer.py`: The main Python script to run the analysis.
-*   `chicago.csv`: Bikeshare data for Chicago.
-*   `new_york_city.csv`: Bikeshare data for New York City.
-*   `washington.csv`: Bikeshare data for Washington.
-(Note: This dataset does not contain 'Gender' or 'Birth Year' columns).
 *   `README.md`: This file!
 Providing an overview and instructions.

 ## 🛠️ Getting Started